cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 # Accessing data - the reactive way

 This post is the fourth post of the _introduction to Vert.x_  series.
 In this post we are going to see how we can use JDBC in an Eclipse Vert.x application, and this, using the asynchronous API provided by the [vertx-jdbc-client](http://vertx.io/docs/vertx-jdbc-client/java/).
-But before using JDBC, we will learn how to use `Futures` to avoid callback hell.
+But before diving into JDBC and other SQL subtleties, we are going to talk about `Futures`.

 ## Previously in the introduction to vert.x series